Coding Bootcamp FAQ

 • What payment methods do you accept?

 If you choose to pay for tuition with Coding Dojo directly, we accept ACH transfers and credit cards with no transaction fee for all major credit card providers with the exception of American Express which carries a 2% transaction fee.
-Third-party financing partners each have their own set of fees, deadlines, etc. so it’s important to connect with your partner to see what their payment methods entail.
+Third-party financing lenders each have their own set of fees, deadlines, etc. so it’s important to connect with your lender to see what their payment methods entail.

 • Do you offer installment plans?
 What are the terms?